Please confirm topic selection

 • technique

-• go anterior first, perform discectomy, position plate but only fix plate to superior vertebral body
+• anterior approach first, perform discectomy, position plate, only fix plate to superior vertebral body

-• this way the plate will prevent graft kick-out but still allows rotation during the posterior reduction
+• the plate will prevent graft kick-out, but still allows rotation during the posterior reduction

 • this technique eliminates the need for a second anterior procedure